-Practising Bahya Pranayama regularly helps you reap the Bahya Kumbhaka benefits efficiently.
-It is recommended to practice this breathing technique for two to five minutes daily.
+It is recommended to practice this breathing technique for two to five minutes daily everyday.
 If you are a beginner, you should perform Bahya Pranayama at least 3 to 5 repetitions at a time.
-Advanced practitioners can do repetitions up to 11.
-However, in the winter, advanced practitioners can do up to 21 repetitions.
+Advanced practitioners can perform up to 11 repetitions.
+During winters, advanced practitioners can do up to 21 repetitions.

-In the beginning, try to practice Bahya Pranayama in the presence of a yoga teacher.
+In the beginning, try to practise Bahya Pranayama in the presence of a yoga teacher.

 Bahya Pranayam should be performed only on an empty stomach.